alyraffauf/self2025/index.md

 ## What is Nix?

 - A collision-free atomic package manager.
-- A functional build system.
+- A side effect free functional build system.
 - A purely functional Turing-complete programming language.
-- A script-and-text-file orchestration system (with symlinks).
+- A script-and-text-file orchestration system.
-- A composable linux distribution.

----

-## Nix vs Nix vs Nixpkgs vs NixOS

-- Nix: a programming language.
-- Nix (the implemented package manager, interpreter, build system, daemon)
-- nixpkgs - a large monorepository of thousands of
+- A large repository of thousands of packages (`nixpkgs`).
-- NixOS - the linux-based
+- A composable linux distribution (NixOS).

 ---